gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 Just make sure you enable the **experimental settings** Also make sure you have enabled **BOTH** resources and behavior packs when creating the world.

 ## **<span class="text-red">Know Bugs</span>**
-- Guns don't fires full-auto in Creative Mode.
+- Guns don't fire full-auto in Creative Mode.
+- Scope, Night Vision and Crosshair bugged if you are riding on entities such as vehicles, etc.
+- Vehicles can't climb one block (idk why?).
 - When Minecraft get new update some systems breaks.
-- Scope, Night Vision and Crosshair bugged if you are riding in entities like vehicle and etc.

 ## Changelog for v1.7.8